Syslogine/syslogine/src/pages/terms.md

 Your privacy is important to us.
 Our collection and use of personal information is governed by our [Privacy Policy](/privacy), which is incorporated into these Terms by reference.

+**Important**: By using our Service, you consent to the data collection and usage practices described in our Privacy Policy, including the use of cookies for advertising purposes.

 ## Disclaimers and Limitations

 ### Educational Purpose
 Our content is provided for educational and informational purposes.
 You acknowledge that:
 - System administration involves inherent risks
-- You should test procedures in non-production environments
+- You should test procedures in non-production environments first
 - We cannot guarantee the accuracy or completeness of all information
-- You use our guidance at your own risk
+- You use our guidance at your own risk and discretion
+- **We are not responsible for any damages resulting from following our tutorials**

 ### No Warranty
 The Service is provided "AS IS" and "AS AVAILABLE" without warranties of any kind, either express or implied, including but not limited to: